 Your local gaming convention

 As gaming events become larger and more plentiful, there’s increasingly room in them for attendees to discuss and share obscure favorites.
 Look for panels and events about unknown, obscure, and forgotten games.
-And if there are none, consider going to the event’s discussion boards and organizing a meet-up!
+And if there are none, consider organizing a meet-up!
 Fans of oddities are everywhere, and they’re eager to share if given an opportunity.